 “What are drills?”
 James asked curiously.

-Mrs. Dursley has a very large neck she uses to spy on neighbors
+That his wife Mrs. Dursley has a very large neck she uses to spy on neighbors.

-Mrs. Potter was Mrs. Dursley's sister, but they are estranged and do not speak to each other nor have they for years, because the Potters were the opposites of the Dursleys
+Mrs. Potter was Mrs. Dursley’s sister, but they are estranged and do not speak to each other nor have they for years, because the Potters were the opposites of the Dursleys, Undursleyish.

 James groaned and Remus pointed out, “Sirius, seriously is already a word.
 Just because you substitute your name doesn’t change that.”

-"Rats." he muttered, snapping his fingers, then looking around for the first time as if noticing something.
-"Hey guys, where did Peter runoff to?"
+“Rats,” he muttered, snapping his fingers, and then looking around for the first time as if noticing something.
+“Hey guys, where did Peter run off to?”

-The Dursleys would be horrified if the Potters show up, and also know that the Potters also have a son about Dudley's age
+The Dursleys would be horrified if the Potters had shown up and surprised to learn that the Potter’s had a child Dudley’s age.

 Lily again pursed her lips, this time in a bit of annoyance.
 Yes, she had written to her sister to tell her she was an Aunt now.
-When she hadn't even gotten a reply, she had tried to brush it off.
-Now she had learned that her sister had a boy at about the same time, and this smarted more than anything.
+When she hadn’t gotten a reply she had tried to brush it off.
+Now she had learned that her sister had a boy at about the same time, and this hurt more than anything.

-They had never met there nephew, and they didn't want Dudley anywhere near this strange boy
+They had never met their nephew, and they didn’t want Dudley anywhere near this strange boy.

-The story officially starts on a Tuesday, and nothing about the weather suggests it will be different from any other day of there life.
+The story officially starts on a Tuesday, and nothing about the weather suggests it will be different from any other day of their life.

-Mr. Dursley gets dressed and ready for work, not noticing an owl go past the window, kisses his wife goodbye and tries to do the same to his son, but the child is throwing a tantrum and the fathers only reaction is to laugh.
+Mr. Dursley got dressed and ready for work, not noticing an owl go past the window.
+He kisses his wife goodbye and tries to do the same to his son, but the child is throwing a tantrum and the father’s only reaction is to laugh.